frederic-perez/AmE-dictionary/data/dictionary.md

 __encampment__ _n_ :two::hammer:
 __encashment__ _n_
 __encephalopathy__ _n_ /ɛnˌsɛfəˈlɒpəθɪ/ (Pathology) Any degenerative disease of the brain, often associated with toxic conditions.
+__enchiridion__ _n_ A concise reference book providing specific information about a subject or location. _Syn_ handbook, vade mecum _Over the years, the prisoner had spent time memorizing every enchiridion he could find and had become a virtual encyclopedia of knowledge._
 __enclave__ _n_ :three: /EN-klayv/ An enclave is an area inhabited by people who are different in some way from the people in the surrounding areas.
 A distinct territorial, cultural, or social unit enclosed within or as if within foreign territory. _The district includes an enclave in which students of the university reside._
 __encomium__ _n_ :two: (Literary & Literary Critical Terms) A formal expression of praise; a tribute. _Syn_ eulogy, paean, panegyric _We stand humbled by his heroics, and cannot help feeling that this encomium is inadequate to extol his virtue._
 __encompass__ _v_ :nine::hammer: (encompasses, encompassing) _Very large-scale computing encompasses a varied range of systems._